hedon-rust-road/hedon-bot/README.md

 ## Features 🌟

 - Periodically fetches articles from [Golang Weekly](https://golangweekly.com/) and sends updates to designated Feishu groups via the bot.
+- Periodically fetches articles from [Redis Official Blog](https://redis.io/blog/) and sends updates to designated Feishu groups via the bot.
+- Uses ChatGPT to summarize the article content.